 - This seems to be a recurring theme in the Fire Emblem series in general, both played straight and subverted:

-- Fire Emblem Akeneia has the Doluna Empire formed explicitly to oppress the human race for wronging the Manaketes in the past.
+- Fire Emblem Akaneia has the Doluna Empire formed explicitly to oppress the human race for wronging the Manaketes in the past.
 Gotoh had lost all faith in humanity because of this until he met Marth.

 - Digging a little deeper in Fire Emblem Akaneia and Jugral's backstories had Dragons ruling the world before weakening while the humans became stronger, eventually resulting in dragons being overran by humans courtesy of Naga.